ropensci/dittodb/README.md

 remotes::install_github("jonkeane/dittodb@main")
 ```

-_Note_ the `@main` at the end is necesary until the `remotes` package
+_Note_ the `@main` at the end is necessary until the `remotes` package
 [is updated](https://github.com/r-lib/remotes/issues/508) to use the default
-branch specified for GitHub repositories rather than the hardcoded name it
+branch specified for GitHub repositories rather than the hard coded name it
 currently uses.

 An alternative method of installation is to use `remotes::git()` directly: